karlseguin/nabu/readme.md

 Where does it fit then?
 Imagine that you're building an API.
 Like many APIs, yours is read-heavy.
 Various endpoints will expose paging, sorting and filtering capabilities.
 Maybe your API is geographically distributed. <strong>You want single digit uncached response times.</strong> A good solution is to send all writes to a centralized, authoritative system and asynchronously propagates changes to your read-optimized edge servers.

-Nabu is designed for systems that want to benefit from a distinct read data model.
+Nabu is designed for systems that want to benefit from this type of distinct read and write models and systems.

 ## Sacrifices
 Nabu isn't where business analysts go to gain insight, nor where developers go to debug issues.
 It's made to answer a specific set of queries within a predefined range of inputs.
 Flexibility is happily sacrificed.